IrinaSvirkina/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/javadoc/com/bigbrassband/jira/git/rest/integration/IntegrationRequest.html.md

 ## setPassword(String)
 Sets new password for the git host.
-Leave blank and use PAT if 2FA is enabled.
+Leave blank and use PAT if 2FA is enabled on the git server.

  The IN password will be encrypted.
  Use initPassword() when none encryption is required.
  <br>